-Education requirements for broker license renewal are based upon the date you were first licensed as a broker in Illinois.
-If you do not remember your original license date, use IDFPR’s Online License Lookup.
+Education requirements are based upon the date you were first licensed.
+If you don’t remember your original license date, use IDFPR’s Online License Lookup.

 30-hour online broker POST-License package

 Classes and Webinars

 You must take 12 hours of CE between May 1, 2018 and April 30, 2020.
 The 12 hours must include a minimum of 4 hours Core CE* and a maximum of 8 hours elective CE.